RumenTerziev/RlSk2112/README.md

 - 👋 Hi, I’m @RlSk2112
 - 👀 I’m interested in programming and sport :)
-- 🌱 I’m currently learning java fundamentals
+- 🌱 I’m currently learning java advanced
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RlSk2112/RlSk2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.